ricky-bhatia/cowin-web/README.md

 A clean, simple and responsive **CoWIN** vaccine tracker that shows available vaccine counts and also help you book an appointment as per your selected options.
 It is built using Bootstrap 5 and javascript.

 ### Important Note!
 This started as a learning project for me wherein I wanted to make a responsive webpage to help me track the vaccination slots.
 As it started gaining shape, I added some more features to make it more useful to all.
+I am not an expert in javascript, so you may find some code could be done in a better way.
+Feel free to provide any feedback or issues.

 #### Tracking Options
 The first part of the page lets you select the options/filters.
 Once you click **Start Tracking** the centers will be displayed based on your choices.